iamcristinanr/JAVA_TEST_JUNIT_TDD/README.md

 - Return movies by lenght

 For that we need MovieRepository, for testing will implement a mock of this with mockito

+Use a SetUp like a movies repository.
+Tag **@Before**: runs before the tests to prepare the environment.